uwdata/arquero/docs/api/expressions.md

 ## <a id="why-op-functions-only"></a>Why are only `op` functions supported?

 Any function that is callable within an Arquero table expression must be defined on the `op` object, either as a built-in function or added via the [extensibility API](extensibility).
-Why?
-Why can't one just use a function directly?
+Why is this the case?

 As [described earlier](#table), Arquero table expressions can look like normal JavaScript functions, but are treated specially: their source code is parsed and new custom functions are generated to process data.
 This process prevents the use of [closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures), such as referencing functions or values defined externally to the expression.

-But why do we do this?
+So why do we do this?
 Here are a few reasons:

 * **Performance**.
 After parsing an expression, Arquero performs code generation, often creating more performant code in the process.
 This level of indirection also allows us to generate optimized expressions for certain inputs, such as Apache Arrow data.